 It has anti-inflammatory and anti-bacterial properties which make the oil great to have around for a variety of uses.

 You can use mullein flower oil on its own or combine it with other herbs to create a powerhouse herbal earache formula.
-Only 2-3 drops in each ear is needed 3-4 times a day to bring relief.
+Only 2-3 drops in each ear are needed 3-4 times a day to bring relief.

 2. Mouth Ulcers